LKbrilliant/lkbrilliant.github.io/_posts/2017-09-25-Ball_Balancing_Bot.md

 </video>

 ## Trying to move on a circle
 In this example, the set point where the ball is supposed to settle on is moving in a circle.
-So, the ball is contently trying to catch up to it by following a circular path.
+So, the ball is constantly trying to catch up to it by following a circular path.

 <video height="480" controls>
   <source src="/media/2017-Ball-Balancing-Bot/vid_ball_circle.mp4" type="video/mp4">
 </video>

-## Source
+## Source Files
 You can find the source code of this project on my github repository: [Ball-Balancing-Bot](https://github.com/LKbrilliant/Ball-Balancing-Bot)